IBMStreams/streamsx.documentation/docs/4.1/messaging/mq-create-objects-bindings-sample.markdown

 ---
 layout: docs
-title: Example - create WebSphere MQ objects and bindings file
+title: WebSphere MQ - Sample steps for creating queues and bindings file
 description:  Sample scripts for creating MQ objects and bindings.
 weight: 80
 ---

-# WebSphere MQ - Sample steps for creating queues and bindings file

 ## Introduction
  Streams messaging toolkit provides operators for sending and receiving messages from WebSphere MQ.
 This article shows a simple sample for creating WebSphere MQ administered objects and generating bindings file.